Pickleball FAQ

 How do I meet other players to play pickleball with?

 As a Life Time member, we offer many options for you to meet fellow pickleball players.
-We invite you to participate in Open Play, our Intro to Pickleball class, clinics, drills and leagues.
+We invite you to participate in Open Play, our Intro to Pickleball class, clinics and leagues.
 In addition, we offer pickleball mixers.
 Mixers are events that are designed to help you meet and play with or against other similar skilled players.
-They provide a fun and competitive environment and create great social connections within the Pickleball community.
-Mixers are $10 per event.
-Timing and availability of these offerings vary by club.
+They provide a fun and competitive environment and create great social connections within the pickleball community.
+Mixer pricing, timing and availability vary by club.
 We recommend getting you connected with the pickleball leader at your local Life Time to ensure you are connected with the correct group of players.

 How do I know if there will be anyone there to play with during Open Play?